rogerhung1006/ab_testing_with_python/README.md

 <p align="center">
   <i>Figure 2.</i>
 </p>

+From Figure 2, we see the difference between the two groups is so subtle that we cannot make the judgement call whether this difference is statistically significant or simply a result due to randomness.
+To address for this probelem, this is where the p-value comes in.

 ## Calculate the p-value
 The p-value is the probability of observing a value as or more extreme than the observed value under the Null hypothesis.
 If this value is low, then it means either our power is low or there is a low probability of observing this value if the Null hypothesis is true.
 We first define a function that can easily get the p-value.